 To calculate your return, all you need to do is multiply your stake by the decimal.
 So, for example, if you were to bet £1 on a horse that had odds of 1.36, you’d receive £1.36 back as a return.
 If you were to bet £2 and the horse won, you’d receive £2.72.

-American is a lot less common in the UK but are still useful to understand.
+American is a lot less common in the UK but is still useful to understand.
 Also known as money line odds, they are displayed with a – or a + which highlight the amount you’ll win in accordance with $100.

 They are relatively easy to understand, with the favourite outcome of the event usually having a minus figure and the underdogs having a positive.
 The lower the minus figure, the more likely the event is to happen.
 The higher the positive, the less likely the outcome will come through.